KhalilMayyasi/WBDocumentation/docs/PaymentAndDelivery.rst

       * Left blank if the shipping cost will be determined after the order

-   * Free shipping (once order reaches this limit, shipping is free)
+   * Free shipping (once order reaches a certain limit, shipping can be set as free)
    * City for delivery
    * Permitted payment methods
-   * Merchants can add an additional field for the order form
+   * Add an additional field for the order form,

       * along with a hint for customers for the additional field